OguzhanAndic/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+Answer: the debug module writes out the node names for every host on to the terminal when the playbook is running. this is used to be sure you are reaching out to the right hosts and to failseatch information ansible gathers from the hosts.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+Answer: ansible_facts is a dictonary in ansible that has information about the hosts that are managed, it contains information like ip addresses, hostnames, CPU, memory etc. Ancible_facts gathers it soource from a built in setup module as soon as you run the playbook/command.

 ## QUESTION C